 And teaching me to respect the religions of others the way she taught me to love my own.

-It is hard to believe she has been gone almost eleven years.
+It is hard to believe she has been gone almost fourteen years.
 I will always admire how she never stopped trying to do for herself even when the time had long arrived to let others do for her.
 At the end she moved slowly, saw poorly, and took so many medications that I often lost count.

 In my mind and heart, though, she will always be young, vibrant, beautiful, and a shining example of what a Mother should be.